Skip to content

 Caching

-// First call: Network request
+// First call: Network request, result cached for 30s

-let response1 = tickers.quotes(false).await?;
+let response1 = tickers.quotes().await?;

-let response2 = tickers.quotes(false).await?;
+let response2 = tickers.quotes().await?;

-// Clear cache to force fresh data
+// Clear all caches to force fresh data

 tickers.clear_cache().await;

-let response3 = tickers.quotes(false).await?; // Network request
+let response3 = tickers.quotes().await?; // Network request

 Best Practices